Hackwood Primary School (S106)

 An innovative, expandable and modern primary school to serve a new housing estate and support a growing community.

-Delivered by Morgan Sindall and Lungfish Architects through the Scape Venture framework, the school acts as the centrepiece for the new Hackwood estate, becoming the hub for a brand-new community, whilst transforming the lives of students in a new inspirational learning environment.
+Using Scape Venture, Miller Homes and Redrow appointed Morgan Sindall and Lungfish Architects to deliver the school which acts as the centrepiece for the new Hackwood estate, becoming the hub for a brand-new community, whilst transforming the lives of students in a new inspirational learning environment.

 The creation of a new 14,000 square foot school was desperately needed for a growing community, to support the education for children moving into the 700 new homes on the Hackwood Farm Estate.